-After we have reviewed your written application, we may invite you to interview.
+After we have reviewed your application, we may invite you to interview.
 Our interviews are designed to help us learn more about you and for you to learn more about Stanford GSB.

 During your interview, a trained member of our global MBA alumni community or an MBA admissions officer will ask you questions that enable us to evaluate your candidacy.
 You will also have the opportunity to ask questions in order to assess whether the Stanford MBA Program is right for you.